nickname8888/nickname8888/README.md

 ### Hello there, I am Neeraj Nerkar!

-I work on research-driven machine learning projects, with a strong focus on deep learning for signals and structured data, including EEG-based seizure detection, time-series modeling, and computer vision.
-My interests lie in problems where data quality, modeling choices, and evaluation rigor directly impact outcomes.
+I work on machine learning projects focused on medical imaging and autonomous driving systems.
+My current work includes deep learning for DWI-MRI data processing and simulation-based ADAS scenario modeling.

-Alongside research, I have hands-on experience turning models into scalable, production-ready systems, building data pipelines and ML workflows that hold up in real environments.
-I care deeply about mathematical clarity, reproducibility, and clean implementations.
+I also build end-to-end ML pipelines and experimental systems, with an emphasis on clear implementation, reproducibility, and practical results.

-This GitHub hosts applied ML research, experimental prototypes, and system-level projects that bridge theory and practice.
+This GitHub contains applied ML projects and prototypes that connect research ideas with real-world use cases.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/NeerajNerkar) | [E-mail](mailto:neeraj.nerkar@gmail.com)